miladgy/github-fetch-test/README.md

 npm i
 ```

-And run the client with and dev server using:
+And run the client and dev server using:

 ```
 npm start